OpenEvalProject/evals/manuscripts/elife-19766/v1/manuscript.md

 Two mosaic animals, in which the PhHS>lyn-tdTomato-2A-H2B-EGFP transgene was specifically introduced in mesodermal lineages, allowed us to observe more specifically the behaviour of mesodermal cells (recordings #10 and #11).
 In the distal part of the limb stump we observe a population of mesenchymal cells that is particularly active during regeneration (Video 10).
 These cells are connected to each other, forming strands that run along the length of the leg stump, they proliferate and have active filopodial protrusions that extend in the inner space of the leg stump (Video 10).

-## Fate maps and ectodermal progenitors
+### Fate maps and ectodermal progenitors

 By tracking individual cells in our live recordings, we are able to trace the fate of cells during leg regeneration and to establish fate maps that connect the initial position of each cell in the regenerative bud (blastema) to its ultimate fate in the patterned leg.

 Using mosaic animals in which the marker transgene has been incorporated specifically in mesodermal cell lineages (recordings #10 and #11) we observe that the inner and the outer cell layers of the leg stump do not mix during the course of regeneration.
 As expected from our previous mosaic analysis (Konstantinides and Averof, 2014), we did not observe any cells moving from the mesoderm to the epidermis.

-Within the epidermal layer, we were able to track 54 cell lineages continuously in three independent recordings, over 25–64 hr periods, from the quiescent phase to segmented legs (recordings #03, #04 and #13,
+Within the epidermal layer, we were able to track 54 cell lineages continuously in three independent recordings, over 25–64 hr periods, from the quiescent phase to segmented legs (recordings #03, #04 and #13, Figure 6).
+Many more lineages were partially tracked.
+We find that most of these cells divide and contribute small (2–8 cell) clones to the epithelium of the newly patterned leg, irrespective of their initial location in the epithelium of the blastema (Figure 6A–C).
+Thus, it appears that there is no specialized population of progenitor cells with the task of regenerating the epidermis; in Parhyale legs, most epidermal cells have the ability to serve as epidermal progenitors.

 ![Figure 6.](https://cdn.elifesciences.org/articles/19766/elife-19766-fig6-v1.jpg)

 **Figure 6.:** (A–C) Tracked cells and their clonal progeny are shown from three separate recordings, #03, #04 and #13, respectively.
 The illustrations depict the outline of the regenerating leg epithelium (grey line) at the start (left) and the end (right) of cell tracking.
 Individual nuclei and their clonal progeny are colour coded.
 The leg stumps are shown with their distal end to the right and ventral side down.
 The outline of the surrounding exoskeleton is depicted by a black line.
 (A’–C’) Same tracking data, colour-coded according to the proximo-distal location of each nucleus at the start of cell tracking.
-In panel 6B, two podomeres, the carpus (Ca) and the propodus (Pr), are labelled.DOI: http://dx.doi.org/10.7554/eLife.19766.018
+In panel 6B, two podomeres, the carpus (Ca) and the propodus (Pr), are labelled.

 Next, we asked how the position of these cells in the epidermis of the limb stump relates to the position and contributions of their progeny in the patterned, regenerated leg.
 We find that the relative position of cells along the proximo-distal axis of the leg is roughly maintained from blastema to patterned leg.
 Although their spatial relationships become partly scrambled during morphogenesis, we observe that, on average, distally-located progenitors contribute to more distal portions of the regenerating leg than proximally-located progenitors (Figure 6A’–C’).
 In order to generate new distal segments, epidermal cells change their positional identity and become re-assigned to new leg segments (podomeres).
 For example, in recording #04, cells originating from the carpus of the amputated leg contribute both to the carpus and to the propodus of the regenerated leg (Figure 6B).

-## Morphogenesis of the leg
+### Morphogenesis of the leg

-Within two days from the onset of cell proliferation, the amputated limb stump is transformed into an elongated leg bearing the series of podomeres typical of
+Within two days from the onset of cell proliferation, the amputated limb stump is transformed into an elongated leg bearing the series of podomeres typical of Parhyale legs (see leg outlines in Figure 6).
+Our live recordings and cell tracking provide the first opportunity to investigate cell behaviours during this morphogenetic process.
+We focused on leg elongation.
+During the proliferative and morphogenetic phase of leg regeneration (phase 3, Figure 3), the length:width ratio of the proliferating epidermis increases by more than 2-fold.
+Individual cell elongation does not appear to be the basis for leg elongation (data not shown), but oriented cell division and/or cell rearrangements could be involved.
+To address this point, we directly measured the orientation of all epidermal cell divisions in recording #04.
+We find no evidence for a bias in the orientation of cell divisions, at any stage in the recording (Figure 7A).
+We therefore suggest that elongation is largely driven by cell rearrangements.

 ![Figure 7.](https://cdn.elifesciences.org/articles/19766/elife-19766-fig7-v1.jpg)

-**Figure 7.:** Parhyale legs.(A) Orientation of cell divisions occurring during the proliferative phase in recording #04 (46–110 hr post amputation).
+**Figure 7.:** (A) Orientation of cell divisions occurring during the proliferative phase in recording #04 (46–110 hr post amputation).
 Each point represents a cell division; divisions occurring along the direction of the proximo-distal axis of the leg are at 0˚.
 (B) Number of cell divisions occurring in successive 2-hr time intervals, in the same dataset (recording #04).
 (C) Overall shape of regenerating leg before and after elongation (from recording #04).
 The outer black line shows the exoskeleton of the amputated leg that constrains the regenerating leg.
 Arrows highlight the detachment of the epidermis from the exoskeleton and the retraction of the leg proximally.
-Coloured circles depict the proximal movement of four cell clones (taken from Figure 6B) in the proximal part of the blastema.DOI: http://dx.doi.org/10.7554/eLife.19766.019
+Coloured circles depict the proximal movement of four cell clones (taken from Figure 6B) in the proximal part of the blastema.

 In most arthropods, regenerating limbs have to grow within a limited space, constrained by the unyielding exoskeleton that surrounds the amputated limb stump (Goss, 1969; Maruzzo et al., 2013).
 Our recordings provide some insights into how this is achieved.
 First, the epidermis detaches from the cuticle and the proximal, non-proliferating parts of the leg retract slowly towards the body wall, making space for the growth of more distal regenerating tissues (Figure 7C, Video 7).
 As the epidermis of proximal leg segments detaches, motile cells, likely phagocytes, can be seen transiently in the space between the exoskeleton and the epidermis (data not shown).
 Second, the regenerating leg becomes folded to accommodate the elongating proximo-distal axis into the available space (Videos 5 and 7).
 The legs do not immediately grow to their full size; they require additional moults to reach the size of equivalent non-amputated legs.
 For the type of amputations that we performed, legs reach 80–90% of the length of controls at the first moult after regeneration.